-- Users who visit the main WordPress.org site to find plugins will end up at either http://wordpress.org/plugins/ or Plugins, so you might want to see if you can list your plugin in resources listed on those pages.
+- Users who visit the main WordPress.org site to find plugins will end up at either http://wordpress.org/plugins/ or Plugins, so make sure you add the relevant tags to your plugin description to help potential users finding it.

 - Submit to WordPress Activities and Announcement Sites

-- While these sites often monitor other WordPress sites for new plugins, consider submitting information about your new plugin directly to them.
-They include:
+- There are plenty of sites focused on WordPress news.
+Consider submitting information about your new plugin directly to them.

 - WordPress Forum Plugins and Hacks

 - The WordPress Forum Plugins and Hacks section is a good place to announce your plugin.
 Create one announcement thread and provide a link and a good explanation of the plugin's purpose and usage.
 Search engines scan the WordPress Forum frequently and if you want your plugin to get noticed, include the words that will help people find your plugin when they search, either within the Forum or with search engines.